uwescience/query-workload-analysis/README.md

 CREATE VIEW explained AS SELECT * FROM logs WHERE has_plan;

-CREATE VIEW uniqueplans AS SELECT * FROM explained WHERE id in (SELECT min(id) id from explained GROUP BY plan);
+CREATE VIEW uniqueplans AS SELECT * FROM explained WHERE id in (SELECT min(id) id from explained GROUP BY simple_plan);
 ```